apollographql/router/dev-docs/metrics.md

 #### Operation counts
 Each new feature MUST have an operation count metric that counts the number of requests that the feature has processed.

+When defining new operation metrics use the following conventions:

 **Name:** `apollo.router.operations.<feature>` - (counter)
 > Note that even if a feature is experimental this should not be reflected in the metric name.